toml-lang/toml/toml.md

 member_since = 1999-08-04
 ```

-Dotted keys create and define a table for each key part before the last one,
+Dotted keys create and define a table for each key part before the last one.
+Any
-provided that such tables were not previously created.
+such table must have all its key/value pairs defined under the current `[table]`
+header, or in the root table if defined before all headers.

 ```toml
 fruit.apple.color = "red"